IamD3lla/Versioning/README.md

 ```
 Clones a remote repository to a local repository

-To change the name of the cloned repository use:
+---

 ```
 git clone [local] [name]
 ```

+Changes the name of the cloned repository

 ---
 ```